ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

    This will list all the IP addresses in a network and we have to find our target from this.
 We can use the hit and trial method here by using the netcat command.

-  If port 4444 is open on any IP address, it may be our target machine.

-  Try connecting using the Netcat command — if it’s successful, you're in.
+  If port 4444 is open on any IP address, and the netcat command is successful, you're in.

 6. Enjoy responsibly (or face karmic doom).